mackenmd/ducking-octo-meme/README - Copy.md

 This is some additional text that Markmackenzie speaking into Dragon NaturallySpeaking Pro microphone.

 I'm now making some additional changes to the readme file.
 These changes follow a commit.

-Making a third round of changes to the readme file.